KleistLab/GInPipe/README.md

 max_days_span: 21
 ```

-If parameter **number_per_bin** is an empty list, a default mode with predefined fractions of reads (2%, 5%, 7%) is used.
+If parameter **number_per_bin** is an empty list, a default mode with predefined fractions of sequences (2%, 5%, 7%) is used.
 Alternatively, all arrays can be given in the configuration file as a list, like this:

 ```
 number_per_bin: